tasdikrahman/tasdikrahman.me/_posts/2016-03-13-Oculus-Rift-Development-kit-two-review.md

 I look up expecting the same old tricycle but I see none which does little to relieve me.
 I move forward to leave the elevator and the next thing I know is a dark shadow landing right in front of me!
 I mean right on my freckin' face.

 As I compose myself, I see the man standing right in front me.
 A black suit, red tie.
 I watch the masked man as I take fumbled steps towards the back of the elevator.
-I watch in horror, as the figure slowly grows in size and reaches a height in which his literally touches the elevator top.
+I watch in horror, as the figure slowly grows in size and reaches a height in which his head literally touches the elevator top.

 In a flick of a second, the masked man lungs at me and I fall down on the ground so as to dogde him.

 ***

-And then I take off the **Oculus Rift** over from my head!
+### And then I took off the **Oculus Rift** over from my head!

 >It all happened so fast that I was left panting for more!